luisvmf/gaussfit/README.md

 # gaussfit

-Command line utility and library to decompose spectra in gaussians and lorentzians, with minimum dependencies written in C. Tested only on Linux, but should work on other POSIX-compliant systems.
+Command line utility and library to decompose spectra in gaussians and lorentzians, easily used for automatic processing of multiple similar spectra.
+Minimum dependencies and written in C. Tested only on Linux, but should work on other POSIX-compliant systems.

 ![](screenshots/Examples.png)